paolo96/scp-wallet-android/README.md

 If you're able to run a reliable server contact me to be added to the list of trusted servers.

+### Translations

+No programming skills necessary.
+Follow [this contribution guide](translations.md) to translate SCP Wallet in a language you know.

 ## Preview